ptomulik/puppet-vash/README.md

 The module provides quite extensive set of rspec shared examples for developers.
-The tests are designed such that they compare behaviour of a subject class with a behaviour of an already-tested class (model) such as standard `Hash`.
-Reusable *shared\_examples* are provided for developers who want to implement cusom `Vash` classes (these examples may be actually used to test any class that is supposed to behave as Hash, Vash::Validator or complete Vash).
-If you're starting implementing your new *Vash* class, it's recommended to first prepare basic test that includes *Vash::Inherited* or *Vash::Contained* shared examples and run test each time you overwrite some of *Vash::Contained*/*Vash::Inherited* or *Vash::Validator* methods.
-This shall quickly reveal any unexpected changes you've made to your class.
+The tests are designed such that they compare behaviour of a subject class with an already-tested (model) class (such as standard `Hash`).
+Reusable *shared\_examples* are provided for developers who want to implement custom *Vashes*.
+If you're starting your new *Vash* class, it's recommended to prepare simple test that includes *Vash::Inherited* or *Vash::Contained* shared examples and run test each time you overwrite some of *Vash::Contained*/*Vash::Inherited* or *Vash::Validator* methods.
+This shall quickly reveal any (unintended) changes introduced to your *Vash* behaviour.

 The shared examples may be found in following files: